jacksonllee/pycantonese/CONTRIBUTING.md

 Work in progress is more than welcome.
-If you aren't sure how to, say, add tests to go with your proposed changes, make pytest/flake8/black pass on CI, please still feel free to create a pull request.
+If you aren't sure how to, say, add tests to go with your proposed changes, please still feel free to create a pull request.
 We will guide you to polish up your pull request.

-If you would like to help avoid wasting free Internet resources (every push of new commits to an open pull request triggers new CI autobuilds), you can run pytest/flake8/black checks locally before pushing commits:
+If you would like to help avoid wasting free Internet resources (every push of new commits to an open pull request triggers new CI builds), you can run pytest/flake8/black checks locally before pushing commits:

 ```bash